 Scheduling policy explicitly dictates when and how courses are to be scheduled based on number of credits.
 Click below to view the current course schedule period allowances.

-Course scheduling class period allowances for 2016-17 and prior
+Course scheduling class period allowances for 2016-17

 Course scheduling class period allowances for 2017-18

 Course schedule block forms for 2017-18:

 Department Chairs are required to use the Course Schedule Template for annual schedule submissions.
 Any changes to the annual submission must be requested using the form at the bottom of this page.
 The template is below:

 Course Schedule Template